1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 I also added ball bearings underneath the flexcoupler to keep the main load off of the motorshaft and transfer it to the motorhousing, just to support the whole system a bit and take off as much vertical load from the motor shaft as possible.
 Additionally, I also added a nylon washer of the correct thickness underneath the motor itself as it was hanging in the air, only held by the two screws of the motormount at the z-axis aluminum profile.

+---

+##### Diaphragm Coupler

 There's also another type of coupler available, the so called "Diaphragm Coupling".
 This one is bigger and is supposed to compensate misalignments even better.
-I personally didn't use this type yet, so I can't really say anything further about it.
+However, it seems like that some additional dampening occurs, which usually isn't adviseable for the z-axis (there are motor dampeners available on the market which you mount between the motors and the frame to dampen vibrations - those ones shouldn't be added to the z-axis motor though), but I personally didn't use this type yet, so I can't really say anything further about it.

 The following picture shows this type of coupler - for comaring the size, the spider coupler mentioned above is put next to it.

 ![Diaphragm Coupler vs Spider Coupler](../assets/images/axes_diaphragm-coupler_web.jpg)

-If you want to change the coupler, you'll need to get a coupler which suits 5mm on one side and 8mm on the other side as the motor shaft is 5mm and the rod is 8mm in diameter.
-Make sure you *don't* get a coupler which uses a grub screw that holds onto the shaft and rod itself, you need to get a coupler which uses some kind of a clamp mechanism as the stock one.
-The reason is simple: the motor shaft is round, it doesn't have a flat area where a grub screw needs to be screwn onto, same goes for the lead screw itself - so a clamping mechanism will just work better holding everything in place.
-Besides that, using a clamp mechanism makes sure that the shaft and the lead screw are as centered as possible in the coupler - when using a coupler which uses grub screws / set screws, you most likely will end up with a coupler being mounted slightly off-center.

 ---

 #### MOD: Changing The Anti-Backlash Nut